ckochx/ElixirNoDeps/elixirconf_presentation.md

 - **No Redis required!**

 <!-- Speaker notes:
-[1:10-1:35] THE REVELATION - Connect to real-world success "That technology is Elixir, built on the Erlang VM—the same platform behind WhatsApp's billions of messages, Discord's real-time chat, and telecom systems that hit nine nines of uptime.
-While we were reinventing the wheel with Docker and Kubernetes, telecom solved this in the 80s."

 ETS is incredibly powerful - emphasize "No Redis required!" as this often surprises people -->